January 28, 2014 by Tom Roberts, Esq.

 [P]ure expressions of opinion are constitutionally protected and cannot form the basis of a defamation action.
 Statements that are relative in nature and depend largely upon the speaker’s viewpoint are expressions of opinion.
 Furthermore, speech that does not contain a provably false factual connotation is generally considered pure expression of opinion.

 Opinions are protected by the First Amendment to the U.S. Constitution, and by Article I, § 12 of the Virginia Constitution.
 Williams v.
 Garraghty, 249 Va.
 224 (1995).
 The Court later stated the key question to determining whether a statement constitutes fact or opinion is “whether it is capable of being proved true or false.”
-Id. at 482, 737 S.E.2d at 893.
+Tharpe v.
+Saunders, 285 Va. at 482, 737 S.E.2d at 893.

 Whether a statement may be proven true or false represents a pure question of law which is determined by the court.
 That means the alleged defamatory statement’s nature as an opinion or fact is settled by the judge, not a jury.
 In making this determination, the court does not decide whether the statement is actually true or false, but merely whether it may be proven true or false.

 A statement of opinion may have statements behind it that are statements of fact and may result in a defamation claim.
 Furthermore, some statements of opinion may necessarily imply facts and so may result in a defamation claim.
 For instance, in Lewis v.
 Kei, 281 Va.
 715, 726, 708 S.E.2d 884, 892 (2011), the Court held the statement that “it’s a good day since we got this guy in custody and hopefully everyone can rest a little bit easier” could imply defamatory facts of an assertion of another’s guilt and a propensity to commit criminal conduct.
 However, the court acting as a “gatekeeper”, must determine whether as a matter of law a statement or article is “reasonably capable” of an implication that is defamatory when it is not apparent on its face before the claim is submitted to the jury.
-Webb v.
-Virginian-Pilot Media Companies, LLC, __ Va. ____ (January 10, 2014).
+Sroufe v Waldron, __ VA __, (June 27, 2019) quoting Webb v.
+Virginian-Pilot Media Companies, LLC, 287 Va.
+84, 90 (2014).(“Ensuring that defamation suits proceed only upon statements which actually may defame a plaintiff, rather than those which merely may inflame a jury to an award of damages, is an essential gatekeeping function of the court”)

 Was the defamatory statement or a republication of the statement made within the Virginia 1-year statute of limitations?